photoprism/photoprism-docs/docs/getting-started/advanced/docker-security.md

 # Docker Security Guide

-*For advanced users only: The following recommendations, which are intended to improve the security of your Docker environment, were provided by a contributor and are not part of the original software distribution.
-As such, they have not been officially released, recommended, or extensively tested by us.
+*For advanced users only.
+This guide is maintained by the community and may contain inaccurate or incomplete advice.
 You can contribute by clicking :material-file-edit-outline: to send a pull request with your changes.*

 ## Run Services as Non-Root User